-Per the General Plan EIR No known active faults traverse the project site or are found near it.
-GP EIR EXHIBIT V-1: Faults in the Desert Hot Springs General Plan Area, indicate that the nearest Alquist-Priolo Fault Zone is located approximately 1.5 miles to the southwest and labeled the Banning Fault.
+Per the General Plan Environmental Impact Report (GP EIR) no known active faults traverse the project site or are found near it.
+GP EIR EXHIBIT V-1: Faults in the Desert Hot Springs General Plan Area, indicates that the nearest Alquist-Priolo Fault Zone is located approximately 1.6 miles to the northeast and labeled the Mission Creek Fault.
 Alquist-Priolo Maps are corroborated by the Riverside County Seismic Faults and Fault Zones database and by the Desert Hot Springs EIR Map.
 The nearest seismic feature to the project site is the Coachella Valley Segment of the San Andreas Fault Zone.
-This southwest trending zone (presumably the Zone also mapped in Alquist-Priolo maps) is located approximately 1.5 miles southwest of the site.
+This southwest trending zone (presumably the Zone also mapped in Alquist-Priolo maps) is located approximately 1.6 miles northeast of the site.
 Surface rupture occurs when movement on a fault deep within the earth breaks through to the surface.
 The GP EIR indicates that fault ruptures usually follow preexisting faults, which are zones of weakness.